Machine Learning in R for the Biomedical Sciences: Methods for Prediction, Pattern Recognition, and Data Reduction (DATASCI 216)

 Each week, new material is introduced via an interactive lecture and recommended readings.
 Learning is reinforced via computer labs, structured discussion sections, and homework.

 Lectures: Wednesdays, 8:45 AM - 10:15 AM.
-Jan 11 through Mar 22.
-Lectures will be on zoom.
+Jan 7 through Mar 18.
+Lectures will be in-person.
 Lecture recordings will be available online later in the day.

 Materials